IGVF-DACC/igvf-catalog/cdk_swagger/README.md

 git push origin IGVF-1234-my-feature-branch
 ```

-Make sure you are in the `cdk` folder of the repo and deploy the pipeline.
+Make sure you are in the `cdk_swagger` folder of the repo and deploy the pipeline.

 ```bash
 cdk deploy -c branch=IGVF-1234-my-feature-branch --profile igvf-dev